SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/hack.md

 ## How will it work?

-At 9:00 AM on June 11th, 2017, the various challenges will be announced and teams may begin working on their challenge entry.
+At 8:00 AM on May 20th, 2017, the various challenges will be announced and teams may begin working on their challenge entry.
 Teams may consist of up to 8 students and an adult member.